jiang-zhexin/bencoder/README.md

 # Bencoder
-This project implements cross-platform bencode en/decode in JavaScript.
+Cross-platform bencode en/decode implementation in JavaScript.

 ## How to use?
 ### For deno